top of page

 A phone lookup is one way to gather information on a person solely through their phone number.
 It searches through public records to find personal information such as employment, address, and full name.
 While phone lookups aren't 100 percent accurate, they're effective at determining if someone is lying about their identity.
 You can also run a quick scan of a person’s social media posts to ensure they align with your beliefs and stances on the environment.

-Aspiring trail buddies can begin their journey at a young age, as evidenced by this young girl wearing a Simba shirt.
+Aspiring trail buddies should learn the buddy system at the beginning of their journey, as evidenced by this young girl wearing a Simba shirt.
 She is wandering the forest with another woman, hard at work on a hike

 Buddies can come in all shapes and sizes - Photo Credit: Heather Guerrette